luxonis/depthai-hardware/docs/source/pages/BW1098OAK.rst

 .. include:: /pages/rvc/includes/rvc2_inside.rst

-Dimensions and Weight
+Dimensions and weight
 *********************

 .. image:: /_static/images/BW1098OAK/oak-d-dimensions.jpeg

-**Weight:** 115g total, OAK-D-PCBA 43g
+**Weight:** 115 g total, OAK-D-PCBA 43 g

 .. include:: /pages/includes/depth_75_800P.rst

 OAK-D PCBA
 **********

-In the past we also sold OAK-D PCBA, which is essentailly an OAK-D without an enclosure and instead has a heatsink.
+In the past we also sold the OAK-D PCBA, which is essentailly an OAK-D without an enclosure, and instead has a heatsink.
 This could still be useful for some applications where size/weight is really critical (eg. drones), and PCBA also exposes some additional connectors.